klange/toaruos/README.md

 ## Userspace ##

 ToaruOS's userspace is focused on a rich graphical environment, backed by an in-house compositing window manager.
 ToaruOS's terminal emulator supports xterm-compatible 256-color modes, as well as Konsole 24-bit color modes and anti-aliased text with basic Unicode support.
+Programs binaries are dynamically linked.
 Several graphical demos are provided, alongside a number of command-line applications.
 A port of SDL targetting the native graphical environment is also available.

 ### Third-Party Software ###